James Penton

-Marvin James Penton (born April 27, 1932) is a professor emeritus of history at the University of Lethbridge in Lethbridge, Alberta, Canada and the author of three books on the history of Jehovah's Witnesses.
+Marvin James Penton (April 27, 1932 – November 4, 2024) was a Canadian historian and author.
+A professor emeritus of history at the University of Lethbridge in Lethbridge, Alberta, he was the author of three books on the history of Jehovah's Witnesses.
 Although raised in the religion, he was expelled in 1981 on the grounds of apostasy after criticizing some of the teachings and conduct of the religion's leadership.
-His expulsion gained national media attention and prompted one of several schisms that year among Jehovah's Witnesses.
+His expulsion gained national media attention.

 Background

-Born in April 1932, Penton was raised as a fourth-generation Jehovah's Witnesses, experiencing as a child Canadian government restrictions on the religion's activities.
+Born on April 27, 1932 in Saskatchewan, Penton was raised as a fourth-generation Jehovah's Witness, experiencing as a child Canadian government restrictions on the religion's activities.
 He was baptized in June 1948 and was sent by his parents to Arizona because of ill health.
 Penton attended Amphitheater High School in Tucson, Arizona.
 He married Marilyn Mae Kling when they were both 19 (circa 1951).

-In 1953-1956 he attended the University of Arizona, majoring in History with minors in German and Spanish.
+From 1953 to 1956 he attended the University of Arizona, majoring in History with minors in German and Spanish.
 He received his Bachelor of Arts (B.A.) in 1956.
-In 1956-1959 he attended the University of Iowa, studying Medieval History and serving as a research and teaching assistant.
+In 1956–1959 he attended the University of Iowa, studying Medieval History and serving as a research and teaching assistant.
 He received his Master of Arts (M.A.) in European History in 1959.
 In 1965, he received his Doctor of Philosophy (Ph.D.) in Latin American History with a minor in Religious Studies, from the University of Iowa.

 Over the years, Penton served in various capacities in Jehovah's Witness congregations in the United States, Puerto Rico and Canada while pursuing an academic career, before moving to Alberta in 1965.

-Penton claimed to be an anointed Christian, and therefore one of the religion's faithful and discreet slave class, which is said to be collectively used by Jesus Christ to "feed" his followers with scriptural instruction.
+Penton died on November 4, 2024, at the age of 92.